-Help Employees Truly Rejuvenate During Vacation by The Drury Group (February 21, 2018)
+Help Employees Truly Rejuvenate During Vacation by Drury Insurance Group (February 21, 2018)

 One of your faithful employees has been counting down the weeks, and it’s finally here: Their big vacation.
 They’re ready to shut down, rejuvenate and turn off those email notifications — or are they?

 In this increasingly connected professional world, how is one to know whether it’s okay to fully disconnect?
 After all, one of your company’s supervisors was recently answering emails and putting out fires while they were supposed to be hiking the Redwoods.

 Between the flattening structure of many of today’s companies and the ease of reaching anyone’s smart phone at literally any time, your employees might be a bit confused about what is expected of them when that big week off finally comes around.

 Let’s start by identifying your goal as the employer:

 You want rested, happy — and therefore, productive — employees.